erisakazaferi20/CGR_Master_project/README.md

 ---

 ## Files in the project
--**Data:** Examples of the data used for classification.
+- **Data:** Examples of the data used for classification.
 Contains image and matrix encoded data, and labels.
--**Encoding:** Contains the R code used to encode the raw data of the proteins and peptides.
+- **Encoding:** Contains the R code used to encode the raw data of the proteins and peptides.
--**Results:** Heat graphs of the results for each model, for all parameters.
+- **Results:** Heat graphs of the results for each model, for all parameters.
--**Code files:** Training the models and doing the classification.
+- **Code files:** Training the models and doing the classification.
 Comparing the results and generating the graphs for visualization purposes.